dj-nitehawk/MongoDB.Entities/README.md

 - Never have to deal with `ObjectIds` or `BsonDocuments`.
 - Everything is type safe.
 No magic strings needed.
 - Built-in automatic support for `One-To-One`, `One-To-Many` and `Many-To-Many` relationships.
-- Data can be queried using either LINQ, lambda expressions or filters.
+- Data can be queried using either LINQ, lambda expressions, filters and fluent aggregations.
-- Sorting, paging and projecting is convenient.
+- Sorting, paging and projecting is made convenient.
 - Programatically define indexes.
 - Full text search with text indexes.
 - Multi-document transaction support.